nebula-plugins/nebula-project-plugin/README.md

 Nebula IntegTest Plugin
 =======================
-A correlary from the Facet Plugin is a concrete Facet, this plugin provide one specifically for Integration Tests.
-By applying this plugin, you'll get a integrationTest Test task, where sources go in src/integTest/java and dependencies can go into integTestCompile and integTestRuntime (which extend from the test SourceSet).
-E.g.
+A corrolary from the Facet Plugin is a concrete Facet, this plugin provides one specifically for Integration Tests.
+By applying this plugin, you'll get an integrationTest Test task, where sources go in src/integTest/java and dependencies can go into integTestCompile and integTestRuntime (which extend from the test SourceSet).
+For example:

     apply plugin: 'nebula.integtest'